EdTech Business Insurance

 Though it's not required, you may want to invest in workers' comp to guard against costly medical bills from a workplace accident.
 Personal insurance policies usually don't cover work-related incidents, which is a big reason why contractors often buy their own coverage.

-How does first-party and third-party cyber insurance differ?
+How do first-party and third-party cyber insurance differ?

 Tech E&O insurance coverage typically includes both types of cyber insurance, along with E&O insurance to safeguard your edtech business against other lawsuits from dissatisfied clients.